craigphicks/browser-on-lxc-vpn-xephyr/README.md

    - NOTE2: *Only when using Xephyr* - You may find that when clicking on firefox menu icon the menu doesn't drop down correctly.
 To fix that try typing 'about:profiles' into the address bar, and then clicking on "Restart without addons".
 When Firefox reopens, the menu *might* work.
 Otherwise, `<ctrl>+<shift>+w` will close firefox, and the setting page can be accessed with `about:preferences`.
    - NOTE3: VPN function can be confirmed by searching for `myip` with the browser- the VPN address should appear.

+ - `node index.js ufwRule`
+   - prints out the `ufw` rule whill will be automatically added unless the `-nufw` flag is used with `init`.
+The is helpful for checking address and subnet format and value, and for adding a rule manually whenn necesary.

 # Other Parameters